thirdweb-dev/dynamic-contracts/README.md

-# Router Pattern: an open standard for dynamic smart contracts
+# `Router Pattern`: an open standard for dynamic smart contracts

 The Router pattern is an architectural pattern for writing dynamic smart contracts in Solidity.
-It provides guardrails for writing modular smart contracts, and eliminates the restriction of contract size limit altogether.
-It also optionally enables writing dynamic contracts that can have functionality added, updated or removed over time.
+It provides guardrails for writing modular smart contracts, eliminating the restriction of contract size limit altogether.
+It also enables writing dynamic contracts that can have functionality added, updated or removed over time.

 ## Installation